 Investments for both portfolios are to be chosen in a manner that promotes diversity by market sector, credit and maturity.
-The maximum dollar weighted average maturity of the portfolios to accomplish investment goals vary based on fund strategy.
+The maximum dollar weighted average maturity of the total-portfolios to accomplish these investment goals vary based on fund strategy will not exceed 18 months, dependent on market conditions.
 The maximum allowable maturity for each portfolio also varies to ensure that investment parameters are directly suited to the unique nature of the portfolio.